 Gaining insight into customers doesn’t just reveal what marketing and acquisition strategies work best overall.
 By segmenting their consumer base, businesses can determine what methods work best among various demographics.
 They can also look for patterns within these groups and find commonalities among their most profitable subscribers.
 Knowing what keeps customers coming back to a service helps attract more with the same values and loyalty.

 Hansa Marketing provided a list of factors businesses can look for to find common threads among long-term subscribers.
 SaaS providers should start by observing the channels their most and least profitable customers come from.
 As the site mentioned, affiliates and search engines are good for locating first-time subscribers but don’t make customers loyal to a provider on their own.
 Either these customers need more personalization after signing up, or a company should increase its marketing efforts through other channels to attract more dedicated users.

 SaaS providers should get even more in-depth with the data from their site.
 Which landing pages received the most hits among profitable customers?
-What was they last thing these users looked at before committing to a subscription billing system?
+What was they last thing these users looked at before committing to a subscription management system?
 Even seemingly insignificant factors like sign-up dates point a SaaS business to the habits of potentially profitable customers.
 If the majority of a company’s current long-term users first subscribed after major holidays or during a particular season, this indicates the business should focus its marketing efforts during that time.